-We consider our Dave & Buster's and Main Event brands to be both our operating segments and reporting units.
-The carrying value of goodwill as of January 29, 2023 was \$744,480, of which \$272,642 related to the Dave & Buster's operating segment and \$471,838 related to the goodwill added as a result of the Main Event Acquisition.
-We performed our annual impairment test in the fourth quarter of fiscal 2022 by utilizing the qualitative approach and determined that there were no events or circumstances to indicate that it was more likely than not that the fair value of our reporting units was less than their carrying values.
+Main Event Acquisition.
+Additionally, the carrying value of tradenames as of February 4, 2024 was \$178.2 million, of which \$79.0 million related to the Dave & Buster's operating segment and \$99.2 million related to the tradename acquired as a result of the Main Event Acquisition.
+We performed our annual impairment test in the fourth quarter of fiscal 2023 by utilizing the qualitative approach and determined that there were no events or circumstances to indicate that it was more likely than not that the fair value of our reporting units, or the Dave & Buster's and Main Event tradenames, was less than their carrying values.

 Accounting for impairment of long-lived assets.
-We assess the potential impairment of our long-lived assets related to each store, including property and equipment and right-of-use ("ROU") assets, on an annual basis or whenever events or changes in circumstances indicate that the carrying values of these assets may not be recoverable.
+We assess the potential impairment of our long-lived assets related to each store, including property and equipment and right-of-use assets, on an annual basis or whenever events or changes in circumstances indicate that the carrying values of these assets may not be recoverable.
 In determining the recoverability of the asset value, an analysis is performed at the individual store level, since this is the lowest level of identifiable cash flows and primarily includes an assessment of historical cash flows and other relevant factors and circumstances, including the maturity of the store, changes in the economic environment, unfavorable changes in legal factors or business climate and future operating plans.
 The more significant inputs used in determining our estimate of the projected undiscounted cash flows include future revenue growth and projected margins as well as the estimate of the remaining useful life of the assets.
 If the carrying amount is not recoverable, we record an impairment charge, if any, for the excess of the carrying amount over the fair value, which is estimated based on discounted projected future operating cash flows of the store over the remaining service life using a risk adjusted discount rate that is commensurate with the inherent risk.